gchq/stroom-docs/content/en/docs/reference-section/pipeline-elements.md

 ## Destination

-Destination elements consume a stream of bytes from a _Writer_ and persist then to a destination.
+Destination elements consume a stream of bytes from a _Writer_ and persist them to a destination.
 This could be a file on a file system or to Stroom's stream store.

 ### AnnotationWriter